Iraq, Saudi on OPEC collision course over next oil curb

 The world's fastest growing crude exporter, Iraq expects more gains next year as foreign companies push production towards the highest level ever, Iraqi Oil Minister Abdul-Kareem Luaibi told reporters on Sunday ahead of the Vienna meeting.

-Output began to rise in earnest in 2010 after Baghdad secured service contracts with companies such as BP (BP.L), Eni (ENI.MI), Exxon Mobil (XOM.N) and Royal Dutch Shell RDSa.L.
+Output began to rise in earnest in 2010 after Baghdad secured service contracts with companies such as BP, Eni, Exxon Mobil and Royal Dutch Shell

 Flows have now reached 3.4 million bpd - up nearly a million bpd from when companies got down to work three years ago.